Staging an Intervention Guide:

 Rehearse the Process

-Relief Recovery Center Has The Quality Treatment You Need
+Relief in Cambridge, MA Offers The Quality Treatment You Need

 However, it is important to add that interventions are not a cure, they are a tactic to help open the eyes of the struggling party.
 The whole point of intervention is to let encourage them to get the help they need.